SuperDARN/rst/.github/ISSUE_TEMPLATE/discussion_template.md

 ### Installation Process

-*Please proved your steps of trying to install RST.*
+*Please provide the steps you took to install RST.*

 ### Documentation

-*Please link to any documentation or qoute anything for more information on.*
+*Please link to any documentation or other sources of information.*